bpsmartdesign/rrweb-player-vue3/README.md

 - Typscript types will be fully available in the nexts version
 - If you like it, give a star 🙂.

+## Versions

+### v-1.0.0

+DONE

+- The initial version of rrweb-player for vue3

+TODO

+- Fix `skip innactive`
+- Set definitions files for ts and autocomplete

+### v-1.0.1

+DONE

+- Add `goTo` feature (Can be used to start for a random time)

+TODO

+- Fix `skip innactive`
+- Set definitions files for ts and autocomplete